 When ArcGIS StoryMaps was originally rolled out in 2019, collections were amongst the first features to be implemented.
 Ever since, the ability to gather stories together and present them as a set has been one of ArcGIS StoryMaps’ most popular and most asked-about features.

-In the months since, the StoryMaps team has worked tirelessly to continuously improve the collections experience, for both storytellers and readers.
+In the months and years since, the StoryMaps team has worked tirelessly to continuously improve the collections experience, for both storytellers and readers.
 This effort has manifested in a number of updates to collections that this article will walk you through below.

 If you’re unfamiliar with collections, please check out this blog post that goes in depth on their purpose and functionality, as well as this step-by-step tutorial that covers how to actually put a collection together in ArcGIS StoryMaps.

 Expanding your collection

 A couple of upgrades have made collections bigger than ever—literally.
 For starters, the types of items you can add to your collection has grown steadily over the past year.
 In addition to stories, you can also add ArcGIS apps like Insights pages, Survey123 forms, Living Atlas content, and other ArcGIS Online items.
 But that’s not all: you can even add content from elsewhere on the web via URL, or upload image, video, and PDF files directly.

 Furthermore, the number of items that it’s possible to place in a collection doubled from its original 30 up to 60.
 This makes collections a great way to house and promote content on a weekly basis over the course of a year, like a newsletter or a recurring status update or data tracking.
 As an example, the StoryMaps team uses a collection for our Weekly Waypoint.